reflex-dev/reflex-web/blog/2025-01-10-displaying-data.md

     app.run(debug=True)
 ```

 Next, we'll create our HTML template to display the data.
-Create a new file in your templates folder named index.html:
+Create a new file in your `templates` folder named `index.html`:

 ### HTML Template ("templates/index.html"):